stonecharioteer/blog/_posts/2021-04-28-the-importance-of-documentation.md

 ---
-title: The Importance of Documentation
-layout: post
+blogpost: true
+category: Blog
-categories: [documentation, software-development]
+category: [documentation, software-development]
-description: "This post introduces a series of posts on How to Write Documentation."
-customexcerpt: "This post introduces a series of posts on How to Write Documentation."
 ---
+# The Importance of Documentation

 Nod if you've come across this before.
 You find an *amazing* software library that you can use for your project, whether at work or one of your many